zachyyy700/eds214-finalproject/instructor-feedback.md

 [NY] Intermediate outputs are created and saved to a separate folder from raw data

 -   data/ should contain raw data.
 Outputs should go in a separate (not nested) folder called outputs/.

+*spec comment addressed. adjusted data folder structure and added new output folder*

 [NY] **At least one piece of functionality has been refactored into a function in its own file**

 -   The R/ directory should *only* contain function definitions.
 Move other types of scripts elsewhere.

+*spec comment addressed. moved non-function scripts in root project directory.*

 ## Document